jbcodeforce/aws-studies/docs/infra/networking.md

 ## Network ACLs

 Defines traffic rule at the subnet level.
 One NACL per subnet.
 A NACL specifies rules with number that defines evaluation priority.
 The last rule is an asterisk and denies a request in case of no rule conditions match.
+As soon as a rule matches traffic, it’s applied immediately regardless of any higher-numbered rule that may contradict it

 ![](./images/nacl-default.png)